Building a High-Converting Home Decor Shopify Store

 To turn casual browsers into paying customers, your store needs a specific set of features tailored to the decor industry.

-• Operational Integrations: Shipping a fragile ceramic vase is vastly different from freight-shipping a 300-pound dining table.
-Ensure your backend is set up to calculate accurate real-time shipping rates and handle complex inventory planning.
+Operational Integrations: Shipping a fragile ceramic vase is very different from freight-shipping a 300-pound dining table.
+Make sure your backend calculates real-time rates accurately and handles complex inventory planning.

 For brands with physical showrooms, implementing a unified omnichannel retail strategy allows customers to buy online and pick up in-store (BOPIS), bridging the gap between digital and physical commerce.